 In this lesson we will:

 - Learn about some of the core database objects in Clickhouse including tables, views, functions, users and roles.
-This will be a quick overview over each of the main categories, many of which will be described in more detail in subsequent lessons.

 Tables are of course the central concept of any relational database.
 They can be created using the CREATE table command with a series of typed column names:

 create table pizza_ingredients( id integer, description varchar, price integer );

 Tables of course have data inserted and manipulated with insert, update and delete statements.